Azure-Samples/iot-edge-opc-plc/README.md

 A docker container of the component is hosted in the Microsoft Container Registry and can be pulled by:

-docker pull mcr.microsoft.com/iotedge/iot-plc
+docker pull mcr.microsoft.com/iotedge/opc-plc

-The tags of the containers match the tags of this repository and the containers are available for Windows amd64, Linux amd64 and Linux ARM32.
+The tags of the container match the tags of this repository and the containers are available for Windows amd64, Linux amd64 and Linux ARM32.

 ## Demo